 With supply chains across the Americas highly impacted by the destabilizing effects of 2020, how can the United States and its partners and allies in the Americas work together to advance trade integration in the Western Hemisphere?
 How can the region modernize supply chains and bolster resilience against future disruptions or shocks?
 And what lessons learned from 2020 can the public and private sectors take into 2021 and beyond?

 Join the Adrienne Arsht Latin America Center and Baker McKenzie on Wednesday, December 9, 2020, from 2:00 to 3:00 p.m.
 EST, for a public, virtual discussion that will explore a new vision for the future of supply chains in the Americas.

-The public event will also mark the launch of our latest Spotlight publication: The 2020 US Elections and the Future of Supply Chains in the Americas.
+The public event will also mark the launch of our latest Spotlight publication: The 2020 US Elections and the Future of Supply Chains in the America

 Managing Partner, Washington, DC;

-Member, North America Litigation and Government Enforcement Steering Committee
+Member, North America Litigation and Government Enforcement Steering Committees

 Baker McKenzie LLP